 The Great Hall is open daily from 10am to 5pm all year, however due to private and civic functions the hall can occasionally be closed to visitors.

-Please check the Great Hall website for closures.
+Please check the Great Hall website for confirmation of closures.
 Closed Christmas and Boxing Day

 Guided tours available upon request.
 Group booking advised.